hturnbull93/bank-py/README.md

 Refactors:

-As the column delimiters are all " ||", switch to an list that is joined by that delimiter instead of a template string.
+- As the column delimiters are all " ||", switch to an list that is joined by that delimiter instead of a template string.
+- Extract out the two decimal place formatting from format to the `money.pounds` function.

 <!-- links -->